woodzopwns/SecurityWebsite/README.md

 NOTE: This is only source code and does not represent the final product.

-NOTE 2: Not all of the website was created by me, however the vast majority was, including all the PHP, CSS, and some JS
+NOTE 2: Not all of the website was created by me, however the vast majority was, including all the PHP, CSS, some JS, and most HTML.